 Throughout the student's program, MFT clinical faculty share their observations and evaluations with one another on an as-needed basis.
 Instructors of non-clinical HDFS graduate classes taken by MFT students as well as assistantship supervisors may request and provide feedback to MFT Core faculty members.
-If a student receives a grade of C or lower in any of the HDFS 7600 series courses, there will be discussions among the MFT faculty concerning the student's ability to understand the concepts and/or demonstrate the skills necessary to begin or continue in the clinical labs and internship.
+If a student receives a grade of C or lower in any of the HDFS 7600 series courses, MFT faculty will evaluate the student's ability to understand the concepts and/or demonstrate the skills necessary to begin or continue in the clinical labs and internship.
+The evaluation will focus on repeated poor grades in courses, client negligence, and case-file maintenance.
+Each of these areas carries weight in deciding student continuance in the program.
+This meeting will trigger a remediation, retention, and potential dismissal process.

 Additionally, throughout the 2-year program, the MFT core faculty assess student maturity as well as personal and professional integrity, in relation to becoming a successful marital and family therapy practitioner.
-A student, in a questionable position, receives counsel to make positive changes within a certain timeframe.
-If the necessary change(s) does not occur, and the student is in good standing in the HDFS Department, she/he may seek a non-clinical area of study within the Department of Human Development and Family Studies.
+A student, in a questionable position, particularly related to file management, professional practice, and timely client record keeping, receives counsel to make positive changes within a certain timeframe.
+If the necessary change(s) does not occur, and the student is in good standing in the HDFS Department, she/he may seek a nonclinical area of study within the Department of Human Development and Family Studies.
 If the student should not accept the decision of the MFT faculty and refuses to change his/her program of study, the Department will prevent enrollment in MFT clinical labs and internship since the prerequisite for these courses includes departmental approval.